jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     ├── grub
     ├── grub.cfg
     ├── Image
-    └── ramdisk-busybox.img
+    ├── ramdisk-busybox.img

-RESULT partition is used to store the test results.
+    └── acs_results

-**NOTE**: PLEASE MAKE SURE THAT "acs_results" FOLDER UNDER THE RESULT PARTITION IS EMPTY BEFORE YOU START THE TESTING.
-OTHERWISE THE TEST RESULTS
+The BOOT partition is also used to store the test results.
+The results are stored in the `acs_results` folder.

-WILL NOT BE CONSISTENT
+**NOTE**: PLEASE ENSURE THAT the `acs_results` FOLDER UNDER THE BOOT PARTITION IS EMPTY BEFORE YOU START TESTING.
+OTHERWISE THE TEST RESULTS WILL NOT BE CONSISTENT.

 FPGA instructions for ACS image
 ===============================